riya-chougule/Llama-3.1-exploration/README.md

 ## Comparison with GPT Series

-- **Model Size**: Llama 3.1 surpasses GPT-3.5 in scale with its 405B parameter model, providing deeper computational capabilities.
+- **Model Size**: Llama 3.1 surpasses GPT series in scale with its 405B parameter model, providing deeper computational capabilities.
 - **Context Length**: Handles up to 128K tokens, significantly more than GPT-3.5 and GPT-4, making it suitable for tasks requiring long-term contextual understanding.
 - **Open-Source Advantage**: Unlike proprietary GPT models, Llama 3.1 is open-source, allowing for extensive customization and deployment across various platforms.